mohiljainmj/jain-portfolio/page3.md

 3. People recovered from COVID
 4. People died from COVID

-Fourthly, I had used a neutral colour palette - shades of blue to represent the bar graphs.
+Lastly, I had used a neutral colour palette - shades of blue to represent the bar graphs.
 I did this to bring uniformity across all the 4 different categories that I have considered in my bar graph.

-Lastly, I had also changed the main title of the graph from COVID - 19 Global Totals as of March 04,2020 to COVID - 19 Dashboard as of March 2020.
-I did this so that the reader can immediately understand that this graph represents data around COVID - 19.Thats the reason I selected “COVID-19” as the first keyword of my title to immediately grab the attention of all the mass audience who is actively looking for statistics on this disease.
-Then I have called it a “Dashboard as of March 2020” as my graphs contain all the 4 parameters – thus giving the impression of a “Dashboard” of the COVID statistics.

 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/WireFrame_1.jpeg?raw=true)